shrawankc11/shrawankc11/README.md

 - 👋 Hi, I’m Shrawan KC
 - 👀 I’m interested in creating projects that can make a real difference
-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently learning the MERN stack
 - 💞️ I’m looking to collaborate on practical and relevant projects
 - 📫 How to reach me shrawan55@icloud.com